-Reserving Risk Assessment

 Reserving Risk: Actual losses or other contractual payments reflected in reported reserves or other liabilities will be greater than estimated.

-The objective of the Reserving Risk Assessment is focused primarily on two key aspects of reserving: 1) reserve valuation and 2) reserve adequacy.
+The Reserving Risk Assessment is focused primarily on two key aspects of reserving: 1) reserve valuation and 2) reserve adequacy.
 Analysis of reserves relies heavily on the review of the Statement of Actuarial Opinion (SAO) and other related filings.
-The following Overview and Discussion of Procedures provides information on health entity reserving and suggested data, benchmarks and procedures analysts can consider in his/her review.
 In analyzing reserving risk, analysts may analyze specific types of reserves established by health entities, reserving methodologies and various aspects of health insurance that affect reserving.
 For example, an analyst’s risk-focused assessment of reserving risk may consider the following areas (but not limited to):

 Reserve valuation in accordance with the appropriate valuation requirements

-Reasonableness of valuation bases, testing, assumptions and methodologies to determine reserves
+Reasonableness of valuation bases utilized, testing, assumptions, and methodologies to determine reserves

 Adequacy of assets to support policyholder benefits